tobiasschaffer/bts-pau-net/README.md

-# PAU-Net brain-tumor segmentation and BraTS harmonization
+# PAU-Net Brain-Tumor Segmentation for NEHT Compartment

 The repository contains the training and inference pipeline used to identify four brain-tumor compartments in multi-modal MRI data: